faguim/biobert-pytorch/natural-language-inference/README.md

-# BioBERT for Named Entity Recognition
+# Nhenga Natural Language Inference

-To train an NER model with BioBERT-v1.1 (base), run the command below.
+To train an NLI model with BioBERT-v1.1 (base), run the command below.
-Before training, please run `./preprocess.sh` to preprocess the datasets downloaded in `biobert-pytorch` (see [here](https://github.com/jhyuklee/biobert-pytorch)).

 ## Additional Requirements
-- seqeval : Used for NER evaluation (`pip install seqeval`) pip install torch pip install sentence_transformers
+- seqeval : Used for NER evaluation (`pip install seqeval`)

 ## Training
 ```bash